FUNDING AREAS: Conservation, habitat preservation, and biodiversity

 I only plan to work another six or seven years and wanted a place where I will have the greatest impact on water, the environment and conservation," he said in a press conference at the time.
 Those six or seven years ended long ago, however, and Finley is still there and still overseeing the allocation of $10 million or more in grants a year toward conservation and sustainability causes across the globe.

 Under his leadership, the foundation is recognized as one of the most accessible funders in the conservation field.
-In 2011 alone, the Turner Foundation awarded 132 environment grants in total, including 32 pertaining specifically to animals and wildlife.
+In one year alone, the Turner Foundation awarded 132 environment grants in total, including 32 pertaining specifically to animals and wildlife.
 Groups involved in land or wildlife conservation should not let the foundation's celebrity namesake intimidate them—if a group's mission is a good fit for Turner's programs, then it will stand a reasonably strong chance of securing support for it.

 The foundation has five principal grant programs, the first of which is Supporting Habitat.
 Both marine and terrestrial habitats, on private and public lands alike, are within the program's area of concern, with an eye for "ecosystem-based management solutions" and "local projects that serve as real-world case studies."
 This program places the most emphasis on protecting "functioning ecosystems," a list that includes wildlife corridors, buffer zones, and core, intact habitats.
 The foundation's wildlife protection efforts, meanwhile, concentrate on the wildlife populations that serve as "keystone indicators of ecosystem health," including migratory birds, far-ranging carnivores, and plants that are high-profile pollinators.